mboland23/Recipe-Recommender/README.md

  - low cal
  - sugar free

-For a detailed look at the manipulation of the recipe/meta data please refer to the meta_data_workbook_2.
+For a detailed look at the manipulation of the recipe/meta data please refer to the meta_data_cleaning_workbook.
 The rest of this notebook uses the final csv file called "recipes_subcat_cleaned 2.csv" from this workbook.

 The user data and recipe data are connected through unique recipe_id.